mydiscogr/gulp-watch-example/readme.md

 here's a simple example how to use gulp dependency and gulp callback, to avoid unwanted parallel executions

-this gulp watch src directory and "compile" files to bin directory
+this gulp script watch src directory and "compile" files to bin directory.

 to start:

-  npm install
+  - npm install
-  gulp
+  - gulp